temporalio/edu-101-typescript-code/README.md

-# edu-repo-templates
+# Education Repository Templates
-Templates for creating content and code repositories for Temporal training courses
+Templates for creating content and code repositories for Temporal training courses.
+See the README.md files in subdirectories for additional explanation and guidance.